American University in Cairo: History

 The American University in Cairo was founded in 1919 by the American Mission in Egypt, a Protestant mission sponsored by the United Presbyterian Church of North America, as an English-language university and preparatory school.
 University founder Charles A. Watson wanted to establish a western institution for higher education.

-AUC was intended as both a preparatory school and a university.
 The preparatory school opened to 142 students on October 5, 1920, in Khairy Pasha Palace, which was built in the 1860s.
 The first diplomas issued were junior college-level certificates given to 20 students in 1923.

 There were disputes between Watson, who was interested in building the university's academic reputation, and United Presbyterian leaders in the United States who sought to return the university to its Christian roots.
 Four years later, Watson decided that the university could not afford to maintain its original religious ties and that its best hope was the promotion of good moral and ethical behavior.

 Originally limited to male students, the university enrolled its first female student in 1928.
 That same year, the university graduated its first class, with two Bachelor of Arts and one Bachelor of Sciences degrees awarded.

-In 1950, AUC added its first graduate programs to its ongoing Bachelor of Arts, bachelor of sciences, graduate diploma, and continuing education programs, and in 1951, phased out the preparatory school program.
-During the Six-Day War, AUC was seized by the Egyptian government and was placed under control by Egyptian administrators for the next seven years, and most of its American faculty were forced to leave the country.
+In 1950, AUC added its first graduate programs to its ongoing Bachelor of Arts, Bachelor of Sciences, graduate diploma, and continuing education programs, and in 1951, phased out the preparatory school program.
+During the Six-Day War, AUC was seized by the Egyptian government and was placed under control by Egyptian administrators for the next seven years; most of its American faculty were forced to leave the country.
 Egypt stopped short of nationalizing the university, which was supported by money owed as repayment of loans made by the U.S. Agency for International Development.
 The government returned control to American administrators on June 12, 1974, coinciding with a visit to Cairo by U.S. president Richard Nixon.
 By the mid-1970s, the university offered a broad range of liberal arts and sciences programs.
 In the following years, the university added bachelors, masters, and diploma programs in engineering, management, computer science, journalism and mass communication and sciences programs, as well as establishing a number of research centers in strategic areas, including business, the social sciences, philanthropy and civic engagement, and science and technology.
 In the 1950s, the university also changed its name from The American University at Cairo, replacing "at" with "in."